syncfusion-content/blazor-docs/blazor/common/localization.md

 </PropertyGroup>
 ```

-1.Add the custom javascript interop function to get or set the culture in `~wwwroot/index.html` file.
+1.Add the custom JavaScript interop function to get or set the culture in `~wwwroot/index.html` file.

 {% tabs %}